Z (1969 film): Critical response

 In 2009, Armond White praised the film and wrote: "Ending with a provocative, unorthodox tally of fascist clampdowns on freedom of expression and the arts, Costa-Gavras angles his exposé with a frightening coda that encapsulates the on-going political struggle.
 He avoids hippie optimism and foresees contemporary cynicism with a basic thriller device: a warning.
 Z carries the reverberations of that cultural shift from enlightenment to paranoia in each of its shrewdly devised tropes from common genres.
 Costa-Gavras expresses the tension and terror of political conspiracy that haunted the democratic and anti-war movements of the sixties—and still does."

-On Rotten Tomatoes, the film has a 94% "fresh" score based on 47 reviews, with an average rating of 8.2/10.
+On Rotten Tomatoes, the film has a 94% "fresh" score based on 51 reviews.
 The site's consensus states: "Powerfully effective, this anti-fascist political thriller stands out as both high-conscience melodrama and high-tempo action movie."
+Metacritic, which uses a weighted average, assigned the a score of 86 out of 100, based on 19 critics, indicating "universal acclaim".

 The film was voted in Times list of "The 15 Best Political Films of All Time."

 The film was selected to be screened in the Cannes Classics section of the 2015 Cannes Film Festival.